atom-dispencer/CodenameTeabag/docs/index.md

 ## 📖 The story so far...

 In school about five years ago (2019-ish), I was tasked with making a
-    '**T**ext-**B**ased **A**dventure-**G**ame' (T-BAG).
-You may have heard of such a thing before - a game where the player controls their character
-    through simple typed commands such as **WALK**  or **FIGHT**.
+    '**T**ext-**B**ased **A**dventure-**G**ame' (T-BAG) - a game where the player controls their character through simple typed commands such as **WALK**  or **FIGHT**.
-Being myself five years ago, I wildly overcomplicated the task and planned multiple expansions
+Being myself five years ago, I wildly overcomplicated the task and planned multiple expansions which I
-    which I never even started... though I did ace the test!
+    never even started making... though I did ace the test! [^2]

-Starting my degree, I was surprised at just how many students, even in
+Later, starting my degree, I was surprised at just how many of my peers in
-    [STEM](https://www.britannica.com/topic/STEM-education) find computers and programming mystical - like a monster you only poke with a long stick...
+    [STEM](https://www.britannica.com/topic/STEM-education) treat programming like a monster you only poke with a long stick...

-Five years down the line, I find this quite sad.
-Programming has been a major part of my life since my original **Codename: TeaBAG**, so
-    now that I'm not nearly as incompetent as I was in 2019, I think I have something to offer.
+So now that I'm slightly less incompetent than I was in 2019, I think I have something to offer, so

-*Let's de-mystify programming.*
+    let's try to ✨de-mystify✨ programming.

+[^2]: It was finding the code for my original TBAG that partly inspired me to write this...
+I'd link the code repository, but I made it private because it's all unintelligable spaghetti.

+---

+## What this guide will do

+This guide will:
+ - Help you to set up your environment
+ - Teach you that programming isn't scary
+ - Introduce programing fundamentals
+ - Show you how to find help
+ - Warn you of pitfalls and demonstrate best practises

+This guide will *not*:
+ - Make you a professional software developer
+ - Tell you about any tools that are not required for the guide
+ - Teach you to brew a [*Draft of Living Death*](https://www.wizardingworld.com/fact-file/plants-and-potions/the-draught-of-living-death)

 ---